Neshannock hires engineer for resolving water issue

-Neshannock School Board during its Thursday meeting contracted with an engineer for making roughly $5 million in campus improvements, including resolving an underground water issue.
+Neshannock School Board during its Thursday meeting contracted with an engineer to make roughly $5 million in campus improvements, including resolving an underground water issue.

-Other improvements include building a 2,400-square-foot garage, replacing the roof on the elementary school, adding a restroom and replacing lights at the Bob Bleggi Stadium, and repaving the campus.
+Other improvements include building a 2,400-square-foot garage, replacing the roof on the elementary school, adding a restroom and replacing lights at Bob Bleggi Stadium and repaving the campus.

-The district plans to borrow the money for the projects, said business manager Justin DiMuccio.
+The district plans to borrow the money for the projects, said district business manager Justin DiMuccio.

-Before proceeding, however, the water issue needs addressed, Superintendent Terence Meehan said Friday.
+Before proceeding, however, the water issue needs addressed, Superintendent Dr. Terence Meehan said Friday.

 ”We’ve dealt with this over the years,” Meehan said about what appears to be a wetland issue.
 “We absolutely have to address what’s going on underground.”